Hard times and reconstruction

 More than anyone else, longstanding captain Conny Heidkamp had done his utmost to keep the players together during the darkest days of the war.
 Together with wife Magdalena, he even saved the trophies the club had won from destruction when the air raids on Munich began in summer 1942.
 Magdalena remembered a farmer in Ascholding near Wolfratshausen where she had spent her holidays as a child.
 The valuables were packed in boxes and taken there in a wood carburettor and stored in a room next to the stable.
 Here they were safe - until spring 1945, when the Americans came closer.
 They had a reputation for being keen on souvenirs such as cups, pennants and badges of honour.
 For a second time the Heidkamps saved the valuable club trophies and buried the boxes on the Ascholding farm.

-Germany matches without a Bayern player in the line-up would soon become a rarity.
 In 1957 the Reds won the DFB Cup for the first time when Jobst scored the only goal of the game to beat Fortuna Düsseldorf in front of a capacity 42,000 crowd at the Augsburg Rosenau Stadium.
 However, that success was followed by a barren run and huge disappointment as Bayern missed out on being a founding member of the Bundesliga in 1963.

 1860 instead of Bayern: A stroke of luck in retrospect